Australian woman Zeinab Ahmad's bail hearing for alleged ISIS slavery offences

 Details reported by only one source:

-• Human rights activist Robert Van Aalst, who helped the women and children return to Australia, attended court alongside supporters of Ahmad
+- Human rights activist Robert Van Aalst, who helped the women and children return to Australia, attended the bail hearing with supporters of Zeinab Ahmad.

 Contradictions